- Public Safety

 On-lot Sewage System Requirements

 All owners of on-lot sewage disposal systems are required to have their tanks emptied by a licensed hauler every 2-3 years depending on location.
 Please contact the Planning & Zoning Department at 215-968-2868 for specific requirements for your OLDS.
-After pumping the tank, the property owner must submit a copy of the hauler’s receipt to the Planning and Zoning Office.
+After pumping the tank, the property owner must submit a copy of the hauler’s report to the Planning and Zoning Office.

 Septic services in the area include: